-B01 “The Ideas of the Muslim Community and State Systems” will hold a workshop “Trust Negotiated and Abandoned” with A02 “Changes in the World of Islamic Thought and Knowledge” and Grant-in-Aid for Scientific Research (B), “Democracy by Violence in the Twentieth Century: A Transnational History” (18H00697).
+The workshop “Trust Negotiated and Abandoned” will be jointly organized by Group B01 “The Ideas of the Muslim Community and State Systems”, Group A02 “Changes in the World of Islamic Thought and Knowledge”, and Grant-in-Aid for Scientific Research (B), “Democracy by Violence in the Twentieth Century: A Transnational History” (18H00697).

 Date & Time: July 20, 2021, 14:00–16:00

 Norihiro Naganawa (Slavic Eurasian Research Center, Hokkaido University/